If on a winter's night a traveler: Structure

 The book begins with a chapter on the art and nature of reading, and is subsequently divided into twenty-two passages.
 The odd-numbered passages and the final passage are narrated in the second person.
 That is, they concern events purportedly happening to the novel's reader.
 (Some contain further discussions about whether the person narrated as "you" is the same as the "you" who is actually reading.)
 These chapters concern the reader's adventures in reading Italo Calvino's novel, If on a winter's night a traveler.
 Eventually the reader meets a woman named Ludmilla, who is also addressed in her own chapter, separately, and also in the second person.

 Alternating between second-person narrative chapters of this story are the remaining (even) passages, each of which is a first chapter in ten different novels, of widely varying style, genre, and subject-matter.
 All are broken off, for various reasons explained in the interspersed passages, most of them at some moment of plot climax.

-The second-person narrative passages develop into a fairly cohesive novel that puts its two protagonists on the track of an international book-fraud conspiracy, a mischievous translator, a reclusive novelist, a collapsing publishing house, and several repressive governments.
+The second-person narrative passages develop into a fairly cohesive novel that puts its two protagonists on the track of an international book-fraud conspiracy, a mischievous translator, a reclusive novelist haunted by advertisers who wish to embed products in his stories and programmers who demand to let a computer generate the conclusion to his unfinished novels, a collapsing publishing house, and several repressive governments.

 The chapters, which are the first chapters of different books, all push the narrative chapters along.
 Themes which are introduced in each of the first chapters will then exist in succeeding narrative chapters.
 For example, after reading the first chapter of a detective novel, the narrative story takes on a few common detective-style themes.
 There are also phrases and descriptions that are similar between the narrative and the new stories.

-When the titles of the fragmentary fictions are read in order—as they are by a character near the end of the narrative—they form a sentence: "If on a winter's night a traveler, outside the town of Malbork, leaning from the steep slope without fear of wind or vertigo, looks down in the gathering shadow in a network of lines that enlace, in a network of lines that intersect, on the carpet of leaves illuminated by the moon around an empty grave— What story down there awaits its end?—he asks, anxious to hear the story."
+When the titles of the fragmentary fictions are read in order—as they are by a character near the end of the narrative—they form a sentence:

 The theme of a writer's objectivity appears also in Calvino's novel Mr. Palomar, which explores if absolute objectivity is possible, or even agreeable.
 Other themes include the subjectivity of meaning, the relationship between fiction and life, what makes an ideal reader and author, and authorial originality.